 Based on the management guidelines from the American Thyroid Association (ATA), thyroid cancer risk stratification is important for selecting the appropriate extent of surgery (lobectomy vs total thyroidectomy), radioactive iodine (RAI) treatment, and intensity of follow-up.
 Most thyroid cancers are indolent and these patients are at low risk for disease recurrence after cancer removal.
 These patients can be treated by lobectomy and are unlikely to benefit from RAI ablation and TSH suppression.
 On the other hand, patients with high-risk cancers would benefit from up-front total thyroidectomy, which facilitates post-operative RAI administration and disease monitoring.
 ThyroSeq® provides most complete pre-operative assessment of risk of cancer recurrence in patients with thyroid nodules.

-ThyroSeq® provides a pre-operative assessment of the Risk of Cancer Recurrence (RCR) based on:
+ThyroSeq® provides assessment of the Risk of Cancer Recurrence (RCR) based on:

-- Detection of all known molecular alterations associated with thyroid cancer aggressiveness (TERT, TP53, AKT1, PIK3CA, and others) 2-8
+- Detection of all known molecular alterations associated with thyroid cancer aggressiveness (TERT, TP53, AKT1, PIK3CA and others)-2

 - Prognostic information contained in the proprietary database of >3,000 thyroid nodules with known surgical outcome 9